Skip to content

 Grade: A+

-This tells you the percentage of patients who sustained a pressure ulcer.
+This indicates the percent of patients who sustained a pressure ulcer.
 Pressure ulcers, which are also referred to as bed sores, are routinely caused by patients staying in one position for too long.
-Better nursing care can minimize the percentage of residents in a nursing home who sustain pressure ulcers.
+Better nursing care can reduce the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls